hmakelin/gisnav/docs/pages/developer_guide/integrate/ros_messaging.rst

 1. **Unidirectional Flow:**

 The system is designed to avoid bidirectional loops that could potentially cause significant delays.
 This streamlined, one-way flow facilitates real-time operation and enhances performance.

 2. **Modular Structure:**

 Rather than having a monolithic single node, which can be challenging to maintain, the architecture is broken down into multiple specialized nodes.
 This modular approach allows for focused expertise within each node, such as the dedicated OpenCV node for image processing and the GIS library node for geographic information processing.
+For the GIS node, optimization is concerned more about efficient IO and multithreading, while for the CV node optimization may mean minimizing unnecessary image array transformations and using multiprocessing.

-3. **Application Integration:**
+3. **Extensibility:**

-  The architecture includes specific nodes for application integration, such as the MockGPSNode.
-This design facilitates integration with various applications and aids in the maintainability and extensibility of the system.
+The architecture allows for :term:`extended functionality` via ROS messaging.
+This design facilitates integration with various applications and helps with the maintainability of the :term:`core` system.

 Remapping ROS 2 topics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To integrate GISNav with your own ROS system, you will likely have to do some topic name remapping.
-See the examples below on how to :ref:`Launch from ROS launch file` and :ref:`Run individual node` with remapped topic names:
+See the examples below on how to :ref:`Use ROS 2 launch system` and :ref:`Run individual ROS node` with remapped topic names:

 .. tab-set::

-    .. tab-item:: Launch file
+    .. tab-item:: ROS 2 launch with topic name remapping
         :selected:

         The below diff is an example remapping for the camera topics for :class:`.PoseEstimationNode`: